Lpaydat/nodeVSA/README.md

 ![AAPL - Pivot Lows with Volume](./img/pivots-w-vol.png)

 Notice how on each subsequent pivot low, the volume decreases.
 This tells me that the selling pressure (the interest in selling) at that price is decreasing.
 By the last pivot low it appears to have dried up.
-This means that the stock may be ready for a turnaround.
+This means that the stock may be ready for a turnaround, and this looks like a good time to buy.

 ## Installation: